karangwaajika/project_tracker/README.md

 ## Expected Learning Outcomes

-- Understand and explain the purpose of Spring and Spring Boot.
-- Demonstrate the use of IoC and DI using Spring.
+- Map Java objects to relational tables using JPA (one-to-many, many-to-one).
-- Develop a RESTful API using Spring MVC.
+- Implement CRUD operations using Spring Data repositories.
-- Package and run a Spring Boot app inside a Docker container.
-- Apply software engineering practices like separation of concerns and layered architecture.
+- Implement pagination and sorting with Spring Data JPA.
+- Use caching and transaction management for performance and data consistency.
+- Integrate a NoSQL (MongoDB) database to store and retrieve audit logs.
+- Write optimized queries using JPQL and @Query annotations.